hansen942/pl-project/README.md

   else None ()
 in

-{-- If p is relatively prime to q then this returns Some k where k is the unique integer between 0 and pq - 1 that is equivalent to n mod p and m mod q--}
+{-- If p is relatively prime to q then this returns Some k where k is the unique integer between 0 and pq - 1
+    that is equivalent to n mod p and m mod q Otherwise it returns None --}
 let chinese_remainder n p m q = let pqbasis = basis p q in match pqbasis with